OathPros/COMP3/source/patterns/feedback/dialogs.rst

 Error Dialogs
 ~~~~~~~~~~~~~

-Error dialogs are another type of message dialog.
+Error dialogs are another type of alert dialog.
 These present an error message to the user and often include just a single button to close the dialog.

 Error dialogs should be avoided where possible, since they are disruptive.
 For simple non-critical errors, :doc:`toasts <toasts>` can be a good alternative.